Head and Neck Cancers

 If you have surgery for a head and neck cancer, different surgical methods may be used to remove the cancer.
 Each method has advantages in particular situations – your doctor will advise which method is most suitable for you.
 The options may include:

-- endoscopic surgery – uses a long thin flexible tube with a light and camera that is inserted through the nose or mouth so the surgeon can see and remove the cancer; often used for cancers in the nasal cavity, pharyngeal cancers and laryngeal cancers
+- endoscopic surgery – a rigid instrument with a light and camera is inserted through the nose or mouth so the surgeon can see and remove some cancers, particularly from the nose and sinuses

-- trans-oral robotic surgery (TORS) – uses robotic arms to reach cancerous areas through the mouth using standard surgical tools, or specialised tools with laser or robotic technology; often used for oropharyngeal cancers
+- transoral robotic surgery (TORS) – the surgeon uses a 3D telescope and instruments attached to robotic arms to reach the cancer through the mouth; often used for oropharyngeal cancers

-- open surgery – involves making cuts in the neck or the lines of the face to reach and remove cancers; used for larger cancers and those in difficult positions.
-Bones of the upper and lower jaw or skull may need to be partially removed.
+- open surgery – the surgeon makes cuts in the skin of the head and neck to reach and remove cancers; used for larger cancers and those in difficult positions.
+Part of the upper and lower jaw or skull may need to be removed and then replaced or reconstructed.

-Endoscopic and trans-oral robotic surgery usually mean less scarring, a shorter hospital stay and faster recovery.
+Minimally invasive surgery such as endoscopic, TLM and TORS usually means less scarring, a shorter hospital stay and faster recovery.
 However, these types of surgery are not possible in all cases, and open surgery is often the best option in many situations.

-Reconstructive surgery may involve using skin, bone or tissue from another part of the body to rebuild the area.
-This is called a free flap.
-Occasionally synthetic materials such as silicone and titanium are used to recreate bony areas or other structures in the head and neck, such as the palate.
-This is called a prosthetic reconstruction.
+Reconstructive surgery uses a combination of skin, muscle and occasionally bone to rebuild the area.
+This can be taken from another part of the body and is called either a free flap or a regional flap.
+Occasionally synthetic materials such as silicone and titanium are used to re-create bony areas or other structures in the head and neck, such as the palate.
+This is called a prosthetic.

 Surgery for oral cancer

-The type of surgery will depend on the size and location of the cancer.
+The type of surgery depends on the cancer’s size and location.
 Localised cancers can be treated by removing part of the tongue, mouth or lip.
-If the cancer is larger, surgery may be more extensive and you may need reconstructive surgery to help you chew, swallow or speak.
+For larger cancers, the surgery will affect a bigger area and you may need reconstructive surgery so you can continue to chew, swallow or speak.

-Some tumours can be removed through the mouth, but you may require open surgery for larger tumours.
+Some tumours can be removed through the mouth, but you may need open surgery for larger tumours.
 Different types of oral surgery include: